Downlink/test/Readme.md

     Using .input()/output() method

  ************************************/
+  // Applies both for ON/OFF methods

   // turn OFF output pin 35
   device.output(35).off();

-  // turn ON output pin 35 w/ a callback for state confirmation device.output(35).on(function(err, state){
+  // turn ON output pin 35 w/ a callback for state confirmation and
+  // for additional data processing/filtering with a custom logic device.output(35).on(function(err, state){
     if(err) return console.error('turn ON output pin 35 error:', err.message);

-    console.log(state); // should return true
+    // should return true
+    console.log(state);
+    // add custom logic here
     ...
   });
 });